lalitlogical/kriangle/README.md

 `column name:type:validate_presence:search_by:default value`

-Let understand the every options and its supported values.
-By default false or nil depedents on options.
+Let understand the every arguments and its supported values.
+By default false or nil depedents on arguments.

 | Option            |            Description                         |  Required   |
 |:---	              |:---	                                           |:---  |